 She is easily bored and when she has no one to play with she constantly whines and cries.
 She also does not listen at all if we are telling her something.
 She will look at us, but it is like we are talking to a wall and often if we ask her if she understands what we said she gives a blank look and does not respond to us.
 Even though she absolutely knows the difference between yes and no she will often say yes to all our questions even if we ask her if she wants us to spank her.

 I'm wondering if all this behavior is because she is having trouble controlling her emotions.
 Believe it or not this has been a struggle since she was born.
 When she was a newborn she screamed excessively and we thought she had colic, but the problem did not go away and as she gets older her excessive crying over everything has not improved.
-I understood when she was a baby and thought that maybe she was just gonna be a baby that cried a lot.
-But now she is 3 and excessively cries about everything and has trouble calming herself down.
-At this point any advise will be helpful.

 Even though your child does not show signs of Autism Spectrum Disorder.
 I would have her seen by a DAN doctor to check out all her levels.
 Some children are more upset over stimulation than others are.
 There could be food issues, or allergies present or functions that are not working, sometimes this behavior is a sign of too much or too little of certain foods.
 I suggest a DAN doctor which stands for Defeat Autism Now, because they are the only doctors that really have a nutrition protocol that really helps children.